 The Hands On!
-Discovery Center and Gray Fossil Site is a brand new all-ages science center that offers fun interactive programs and exhibits that include a musical Tesla coil, giant building blocks, and a maker studio inviting guests to engineer a rocket, create a masterpiece, and uncover something new.
+Discovery Center and Gray Fossil Site is an all-ages science center that offers fun interactive programs and exhibits that include a musical Tesla coil, giant building blocks, and a maker studio inviting guests to engineer a rocket, create a masterpiece, and uncover something new.
 Get up close and personal with an active prehistoric fossil dig site dating back 5 million years.
 Enjoy exhibits and programs featuring plant and animal fossils that have been unearthed at the site.

 Tour the Birthplace of Country Music Museum